-Note: Information on graduation rates is available upon request from the admissions officer/registrar.
+Note: Information on graduation rates is available upon request from the registrar and admissions administrator.

 Graduation with Honors

 Students completing a minimum of 30 semester hours of required courses at St. John's College may earn the distinction of graduating with honors.
 Honors are designated as: